yiisoft/config/README.md

 ### `package-types`

 The `package-types` option define package types for process by composer plugin.
 By default, it is "library" and "composer-plugin".
-You can add custom types:
+You can override default value by own types:

 ```json
 "extra": {